Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Some vanishing results

-\end{question} The need to establish this will be clearer in the section~\ref{Euler-Chow}.
-In the vain of answering the above question, we prove the following proposition. \begin{proposition} Let $k$ be a field that is not formally real.
+\end{question} The need to establish this will be clearer in section~\ref{Euler-Chow}.
+In the vein of answering the above question, we prove the following proposition. \begin{proposition} Let $k$ be a field that is not formally real.
 Then the map of Nisnevich sheaves

-\begin{enumerate} \item is an epimorphism for $d\geq 4$ and \item an isomorphism for $d\geq 5.$ \end{enumerate}
+\begin{enumerate} \item[$(1)$] is an epimorphism for $d\geq 4$ and \item[$(2)$] an isomorphism for $d\geq 5.$ \end{enumerate}

 \end{proposition}

 \begin{proof}

 By \cite[Proposition 5.3.10 (1)]{AFH22} for $d\geq 3$ we have a fiber sequence hence the exact sequence of sheaves of homotopy groups